White Lake Truck Accident Lawyer

 We're Not Just Your Lawyers — We're Your Neighbors

-• In-person consultations at our White Lake Township headquarters
+- In-person consultations at our White Lake Township office

-• No fee unless we recover money for you; free consultation 24/7
+- No fee unless we recover money for you

-• We take cases to trial when the offer is not fair — insurers know it
+- Willingness to take every case to trial if the offer is not fair

-• More than $300 million recovered for Michigan injury victims
+- More than $300 million recovered for Michigan victims

 What Causes Most Truck Accidents in White Lake Township and on M-59?